 If you’re looking for your next eye-catching body piercing, you might want to consider the cheek piercing (also called the dimple piercing).
-This type of face piercing is done in your cheek and often resembles a dimple, which is why some people refer to it as a dimple piercing.
+This type of facial piercing is done in your cheek and often resembles a dimple, which is why some people refer to it as a dimple piercing.
 It’s also known as a dermal cheek piercing.
 This type of piercing is popular because of its prominent placement and ability to mimic or highlight dimples.
 Below are key facts you should know when deciding whether or not to get a cheek and dimple piercing, including the location, the dimple and cheek piercing procedures, the pain and healing times, jewelry types, and more.
 Prepare for the ultimate cheek and dimple piercing guide!

 Cheek and Dimple Piercing